WithoutTheDot/Polaris/Documentation/Functions.md

 ## Calling Functions

-Functions can be called using brackets and inside the brackets any paramaters are passed into the functions.
+Functions can be called using brackets and inside the brackets any parameters are passed into the functions.
 ```
 another_test(7,2)
 ```
-Paramaters can also be other functions (called or uncalled) or variables.
+Parameters can also be other functions (called or uncalled) or variables.
 Functions can also be anonymous if defined without a name and are labelled `<anonymous>`